 Motor nerve root (anterior nerve root): The motor root emerges from the front of the spinal cord.
 Motor nerve fibers carry commands from the brain and spinal cord to other parts of the body, particularly to skeletal muscles.

 Sensory nerve root (posterior nerve root): The sensory root enters the back of the spinal cord.
 Sensory nerve fibers carry sensory information (about body position, light, touch, temperature, and pain) to the brain from other parts of the body.
-The sensory nerve fibers in each sensory nerve root carry information from a specific area of the body, called a dermatome (see Figure: Dermatomes).
+The sensory nerve fibers in each sensory nerve root carry information from a specific area of the body, called a dermatome (see figure Dermatomes Dermatomes ).

 After leaving the spinal cord, the corresponding motor and sensory nerve roots join to form a single spinal nerve.

 Some of the spinal nerves form networks of interwoven nerves, called nerve plexuses.
-In a plexus, nerve fibers from different spinal nerves are sorted and recombined so that all fibers going to or coming from one area of a specific body part are put together into one nerve (see Figure: Nerve Junction Boxes: The Plexuses).
+In a plexus, nerve fibers from different spinal nerves are sorted and recombined so that all fibers going to or coming from one area of a specific body part are put together into one nerve (see figure Nerve Junction Boxes: The Plexuses Nerve Junction Boxes: The Plexuses ).

 There are two major nerve plexuses: